 In addition, because hair filaments have a relatively small diameter, they have the potential to be a suture thread used for facial wounds.

-This is done by removing a strand of hair from the scalp; however, the hair must be long enough to be used to sew sutures and stitches in any surgeries.
-After that, it is clean to make sure it won’t cause infection.
+This is done by removing a strand of hair from the scalp; however, the hair must be long enough to sew sutures and stitches in any surgery.
+After that, it is cleaned to ensure it won’t cause infection.
 Once sterilized, it can be used in the same manner as a conventional suture.

 See Related: Best Solar Refrigerators and Freezers